Bull case

 Common questions answered from live analyst data and company financials.

-PHG trades at 17.6x times forward earnings.
+PHG trades at 17.1x times forward earnings.
 The stock's valuation is broadly in line with the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly undervalued.
+Based on current multiples versus the peer group, the relative model signals slightly cheap versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.